Blog

 So, how can you employ the marketing channels you own to distribute your video content for larger audiences?

-Chances are, your YouTube audience significantly differs from your Twitter/Facebook/LinkedIn/ Instagram audience.
-So, adapting your videos to each of these social platforms will help you build an omnichannel marketing approach to video distribution.
+Adapting your videos to each of these social platforms will help you build an omnichannel marketing approach to video distribution.
+That’s beneficial for a number of reasons but let’s focus on our key goal here, and that is to grow on YouTube.

-Before we get to the specificities of each network, keep in mind this quick cheat sheet for aspect ratios (a big deal when it comes to video repurposing):
+Before we get to the specifics for each network, keep in mind this quick cheat sheet for aspect ratios (a big deal when it comes to video repurposing):

-• Use square videos (1080px by 1080 px) for feeds, or anything users are scrolling with a thumb.
+• Use square videos (1080x1080px) for feeds, or anything users are scrolling with a thumb.

-One Twitter peculiarity to keep in mind – tweets have a short lifespan (18 minutes).
-To make the most of your Twitter audience and catch the largest fraction of it, follow Ann Smarty’s expert advice and publish at least three different tweets that go out on different days of the week, at different times.
+Tweets or Exes or whatever they’re called these days have a short lifespan (18 minutes).
+To make the most of your Twitter audience, follow Ann Smarty’s expert advice and publish at least three different tweets that go out on different days of the week, at different times.

 With Twitter, you shouldn’t simply upload your video to the platform.
 Instead, adjust the video you want to promote in the following ways: